bruhe002/Threading_HW/README.md

  **MergingThread** and **SortingThread** are classes called by the *main* Function

- *main* will run two **SortingThread** objects simultaneously which will sort half of the global array provided in the code.
+ *main* will run two **SortingThread** objects simultaneously which will sort half of the global array provided by the user.

  Once those threads are done sorting, a third thread of a **MergingThread** object is ran to combine the the two sorted array into one global sorted array.

 ### To run this program: